Dulari (actress): Early life

 Dulari was born on 18 April 1928 in Nagpur, Maharashtra.
 Her real name was Ambika Gautam.
 She was a Kanyakubja Brahmin from the Awadh region of Uttar Pradesh.
 She was nick-named Rajdulari and later on only Dulari remained by which she was known.

 Career

 Forced to look for work after her father's illness, Dulari made her film debut with Bahen(1941), Hamari Baat (1943), produced by Bombay Talkies, and went to appear as a character actor in over 135 films in the following six decades.
 Her last screen appearance was in Ziddi (1997) directed by Guddu Dhanoa.

 Her most notable role was in Jeevan Jyoti (1953).
 Her other important roles were in Pati Seva, Rangeen Kahani (1945) and some Gujarati films, Chundi ane Chokha (1957), Gunsundari (1948), Mangal Fera (1948).

 Her other films are Karyavar (Gujarati), Aankh ka Taara, Akhri Daku, Darinda, Ahuti, Naastik, Dillagi and Darwaza.

+She regularly played the loving but conservative mother figure in the late 1960s through the late 1970s.
+Prominent roles of that time include films like Padosan, Johny Mera Naam, and Deewaar, among others.

 Personal life

 She married sound recordist J. B. Jagtap in 1952, and took a break from acting for nine years.
+There are limited details available about her family and personal relationships.
+It is known that Dulari's career did not overshadow her commitment to her family, and she maintained a balance between her professional and personal responsibilities.
+She retired from acting in the 1980s and lived a quiet life thereafter.